Selecting Gear for the Boat

 If you’re considering a piece of equipment that is fairly complex or expensive, and don’t know the manufacturer that well, try this:

 - Download a user manual for the device from the manufacturer’s website

 - Read the manual.
 Write down one questions about the item

-BUT – don’t forget that another major irritation is the time it will take to have the item repaired or replaced.
+BUT don’t forget – another major irritation is the time it takes to have the item repaired or replaced.
 Some manufacturers prefer to simply replace a defective unit, rather than try to fix it.
 Others will fix it, but you have to return it to the factory.
 Still others have repair depots or partners that you have to send the broken unit to.